 - Most often in people 40 to 70 years old.

 - More often in women (especially in postmenopausal women) than in men.

 - Most often in people with chronic diseases.

 Your doctor may suspect Frozen Shoulder if a physical exam reveals limited shoulder movement.
 An X-ray may be done to see whether symptoms are from any other another condition such as arthritis or a broken bone.
 An arthrogram, which is an X-ray image of your joint taken after a contrast material (such as a dye or air) is injected into it, can help confirm the diagnosis.

 Treatment for Frozen Shoulder usually starts with non-steroidal anti-inflammatory drugs (NSAIDs) and application of heat to the affected area, followed by gentle stretching.
 Ice and medicines (including corticosteroid injections) may also be used to reduce pain and swelling.

 Physical Therapy can help increase your range of motion.
 A Frozen Shoulder can take many months to get better.
-Our Physical Therapists at Optimum Rehab offices in New York City, Wall Street, Upper East Side, and Astoria provides the best Physical Therapy treatment that needs one to get relief from Frozen Shoulder.
+Our Physical Therapists at Optimum Rehab offices in New York City provides the best Physical Therapy treatment that needs one to get relief from Frozen Shoulder.